Envek/rubyworld-keep-it-ruby/slides.md

 <!--
 Crafting this URL isn't hard.
 It is pretty simple.
 So simple, in fact, it can fit one slide.

-There will be a temptation to skip the whole packaging step and just provide this code as an example: copy and paste into your project and call it a day.
+And for you, as author of the product, there will be a temptation to skip the whole packaging step and just provide this code as an example in your README: dear user, copy and paste this into your project and call it a day.
 -->

 ---